ThierryBachmann/Unity-Maestro-MIDI-Demo/README.md

 ## Support

-If you encounter any issues or have questions, feel free to visit the [Unity forum](https://forum.unity.com/) or refer to the [official Maestro MPTK support page](https://mptkapi.paxstellar.com/) or join us on [Discord]([https://forum.unity.com/](https://discord.gg/5tgVmZG9pr).
+If you encounter any issues or have questions, feel free to visit the [Official Maestro MPTK support page](https://forum.unity.com/threads/maestro-midi-player-tool-kit-good-news-for-your-rhythm-game.526741/) or join us on [Discord](https://discord.gg/5tgVmZG9pr).